funkbit/django-dynamicresponse/README.md

 You can add custom status values by defining them as a tuple consisting of a string constant and the HTTP status code to return:

 	CR_REQUIRES_UPGRADE = ('REQUIRES_UPGRADE', 402)

+### Customizing serialization

+By default, all fields not starting with an underscore (<code>_</code>) on the models will be serialized when returning a JSON response for API requests.

+You can override this behavior by explicitly defining what fields to include by adding a <code>serialize_fields</code> method to your models:

+	class BlogPost(models.Model):

+	    title = models.CharField('Title', max_length=255)
+	    text = models.TextField('Text')

+	    def serialize_fields(self):
+	        """Only these fields will be included in API responses."""

+	        return [
+	            'id',
+	            'title',
+	            'content',
+	        ]

+This behavior also extends to nested objects.
+For instance, if the model above had included a foreign key to an author, only the fields defined in the author's <code>serialize_fields</code> method would have been included.